KumoCorp/kumomta/docs/changelog/main.md

   by a trailing dot in the policy domain
 * redis cluster: `could not acquire connection lease: An error was signalled by the server` with some redis cluster deployments when using `kumo.configure_redis_throttles`.
+* bounce classifier: when multiple rules can match the same input, the resultant classification is now "won" by the rule that was loaded first from the earliest containing file.
+Previously, the order would be perturbed by the name of the classification, preferring to match in alphabetical order of the classification name.
+So if you had an "A" classification and a "B" classification with the same rule, the "A" classification would be the result, even if the "B" rule was the first one listed in your classification data file(s).